• Skip to primary navigation

 ⁉️Frequently Asked Questions

-How do you make brussel sprouts taste less bitter?
+How do you make Brussels sprouts taste less bitter?

 📖 Recipe

-These marinated brussel sprouts are soaked in a delicious sauce overnight, and then roasted until they are nice and caramelized.
+These Marinated Brussels Sprouts are soaked in a delicious sauce overnight, and then roasted until they are nice and caramelized.
 They have so much flavor and are perfect for any dinner occasion.
 This recipe serves two, but can easily be doubled or tripled.

 5 from 1 vote